babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 });
 ```

 When we update the value of `isDrawerOpen` in our `DrawerButton`, we need to update `localStorage` as well.
-To make reuse of this functionality easy let's turn it into a function.
+To make reuse of this functionality easy, let's turn it into a function.

 It needs to get the record, and then update that record alongside localStorage.